JesseAlderliesten/pkg-dev-ctv/proposal.md

 ### Package documentation

-Help pages must be written for exported R objects and a help page may also be written for the package as a whole.
+Help pages must be written for exported R objects, and a help page may also be written for the package as a whole.
 Packages may also include vignettes to give an overview of package functionality or discuss more complex uses.
 Some contributed packages provide tools to create other types of documentation such as package websites or tutorials.

 #### Help pages